vietanhdev/online-battleship/docs/README.md

 # Online Battle Ship game

-This project is a Battleship Online game system.
+This project is an Online Battleship game site, which is built with ReactJS, Flask and Websocket.

 **Main functions:**
 - Play Battle Ship online with friends.